redhat-openstack/website/source/uncategorized/juno-tripleo-cli-install.html.md

 ## Infrastructure Setup

-Instack is used to create the management system undercloud.

-Questions: - How do we do instack of a hardware deployment?

-1. Infrastructure Setup

 Option 1: Use register-nodes from os-cloud-config to load the nodes JSON.

          register-nodes --service-host undercloud --nodes <(jq '.nodes' instackenv.json)